- Graduate Programs Online

-This course will help school leaders create change in a world dominated by volatility, uncertainty, complexity, and ambiguity (VUCA).
+This course will help curriculum leaders create change in a world dominated by volatility, uncertainty, complexity, and ambiguity (VUCA).
+Theories of Change will be examined through the exploration of various change models.
 Students will examine structural barriers to equity, study how the achievement gap, poverty and other urban educational issues impact student achievement, community perceptions and school reform.
-This course utilizes a critical lens to examine how social dynamics, cultural differences, pedagogy, physical/social environments, and student resiliency play a part in making achievement gaps a lingering issue for educators.
+This course utilizes a critical lens to examine how social dynamics, cultural differences, pedagogy, physical/social environments and student resiliency play a part in making achievement gaps a lingering issue for educators.

 EDU 696 - Curriculum Leadership Practicum - 3.00